NYC-born Edith has never been short on words. Teacher/Screenwriter/Traveler, her shoes have stepped on many soils & her tongue on many toes!

 During Jim Crow Tens of Thousands of Black Businesses Boomed

 Imagine, It's Easy If You Try

-Imagine, games played in Bronner Brother’s stadium, streamed on Tidal, sponsored by Fenty Beauty with post-game sports analyzation via Jemele Hill.
-Imagine, the jobs generated that includes players, sports lawyers, transportation, food venders, hotel services and more.
+Imagine, games played in Bronner Brother’s stadium, streamed on Tidal, sponsored by Fenty Beauty with post-game sports analysis via Jemele Hill.
+Imagine, the jobs generated that includes players, sports lawyers, transportation, food vendors, hotel services, and more.
 Imagine the excitement of watching football games between Jay-Z’s New York Knights and Dr. Dre’s California Backwoods.
 Or a basketball game with Oprah’s Chicago Truth’s going head-to-head with Beyonce’s Houston Crazies.

 What If Instead of Abandoning the Negro Leagues, We Had Improved Them Instead?

 Don't Argue for Rules to Change When You Can Own the Game!

 Technology today allows for many viewing options including streaming and pay-per-view and while initially, teams may have to be somewhat nomadic by renting stadium time, eventually that will give way to the building of our own stadiums, in our own neighborhoods, generating even more jobs.
 Black-owned teams and Black-operated leagues supported by not only Black-owned businesses but companies who market to Black people (*cough* Shea Moisture) The social injustice Colin Kaepernick has been trying to highlight is fed by a racist agenda and buffered with economic inequality.
 Don’t beg for change when you can OWN THE GAME!

 With a Little More Than What They Paid to Buy 1.5% of the Nets, Jay and Bey Could Finance an Entire Team